chandankumar-na/equal_share/README.md

 # equal share App

-This is a simple EqualShare app built using Python and FastAPI.
+This is a simple EqualShare app built using Python FastAPI.

 ## Getting Started